alexandre-macedo/ecole-polytechnique/README.md

 In order to run  this example, please follow the instructions to install the Malmo Plataform available [here](https://github.com/Microsoft/malmo/).

-Then, copy the files on repository to the folder "Python_Examples" and run then using
+Then, copy the files on repository to the folder "Python_Examples" and run them using

 `python2 sarsa.py`